The Truth about Gateway Drugs and Addiction

 Tobacco

-Tobacco shares a number of close associations with the use and abuse of other drugs.
-According to the National Institute on Drug Abuse (NIDA), tobacco use is the leading cause of death and disability in the United States.
-A number of studies have indicated that individuals who begin using tobacco products earlier in life will often develop other issues with substance use and abuse, including to substances like alcohol, marijuana, cocaine, heroin, etc.
+Tobacco shares a number of close associations with the use and misuse of other drugs.
+According to the National Institute on Drug Abuse (NIDA), tobacco use is the leading cause of death and disability in the United States.2 A number of studies have indicated that individuals who begin using tobacco products earlier in life have a greater likelihood of developing other issues with the use and misuse of other substances like alcohol, marijuana, cocaine, heroin, etc.

 Alcohol